What Are the Best Pre-Med Majors?

 The term "pre-med" is thrown around so often that it's easy to believe it's a standalone degree.
 In reality, pre-med is a track, not a major.
 It's a collection of courses and extracurricular activities designed to prepare you for the rigors of medical school.

-The good news?
-You can choose any major and still be a competitive applicant for med school, as long as you complete the necessary prerequisites.
+The good news is that you can choose any major and still be a competitive applicant for med school, as long as you complete the necessary prerequisites.
 This freedom allows you to explore your interests and passions while laying the groundwork for your future in medicine.
+So come along with us as we explore the best pre-med majors.

 image of dots background